Enterprise Architecture Benefits

 3. Standardization and Risk Mitigation

-You may want to collaborate seamlessly with other organizations or have your business unit collaborate more efficiently together.
-For instance with one consistent client view.
+You may want to collaborate seamlessly with other organizations or have your business unit collaborate more efficiently.
+For instance, with one consistent client view.

-If you would only have solutions built on open standards, then integrating processes, services and applications are easy to do.
+If you would only have solutions built on open standards, then integrating processes, services, and applications is easy.

-Having different solutions for the same problems and having a different version of the same solutions, increase costs.
-Having exotic solutions to a common problem, or having no standard solutions to standard problems, all increase costs.
+Having different solutions for the same problems and having a different version of the same solutions increases costs.
+Having exotic solutions to a common problem or having no standard solutions to standard problems all increase costs.
 Especially when knowledge is scarce.

 EA is a proven tool or method to standardize IT successfully.

 The less diverse an IT landscape is, and the fewer relationships or interfaces there, the less complex the IT landscape is.
-Lower complexity leads to higher availability, an improved way of working in the IT landscape and much fewer risks it will fail.
+Lower complexity leads to higher availability, an improved way of working in the IT landscape, and much fewer risks of failure.

 Dragon1 as an open EA method supports you in standardizing your IT Landscape.